Classic Rock n Roll Web Site

 My two favorite songs on this one are "Strange Magic", a song where the vocals really count, as there are not a whole lot of lyrics to it, with the words "strange magic" being repeated over and over again, yet sounding great at the same time despite that.
 Then "Livin' Thing", an unusual rock song because of the subject matter, which deals with male impotency, usually the opposite of what we expect to hear from rockers.

-"Ma-Ma-Ma Belle" is another standout song for ELO, a hard rocker which Lynne sings quite differently, using a heavy metal like voice, with a blaring guitar riff to go along with it.
+"Ma-Ma-Ma Belle" is another standout song for ELO, a hard rocker which Lynne sings quite differently, using a heavy metal like voice, with a blaring guitar riff to go along with it from friend Marc Bolan of T-Rex.
 It really is the only song that is a bit different than the rest of what you usually hear from this group, although that isn't to say that you will not find other rockers on here.
 "Rock 'N' Roll Is King" is faster paced, as is "Rockaria!", which even sounds a bit like their rocking cover of "Roll Over Beethoven".

 Yet still, it is the ballads that ELO recorded which are the most interesting to hear.
 Many places where you would normally hear a guitar in any other normal rock song, with ELO you would hear violins and cellos instead, and every time they sounded just fine.
 After all, this group was suppose to be a rock orchestra, and in fact, they really were.

-To listen to some soundclips from ALL OVER THE WORLD or to purchase it, click on: All Over The World: Very Best Of ELO - Buy.com
+To listen to some soundclips from ALL OVER THE WORLD or to purchase it, click on: All Over the World: The Very Best of Electric Light Orchestra

 Return to Rock Album's Reviews